dahoum/pacman-val/README.md

     * https://pacman-val.netlify.app
 * Architecture
   * We will use the sprite sheet vs individual images, because it is the classic approach and you will learn more about image processing and management this way `dahoum`

-# 11 January 2023

-* Today
-   * Search way to move pacman
-   * Make a logic to move it in layout

-# 10 January 2023

-* Today
-   * Search for game loop
-   * Try move pacman from js file logic

-# 9 January 2023

-* Today
-   * Search for game loop
-   * Try move pacman from js file logic

-# 8 January 2023

-* Today
-   * Set backgrouds to divs
-   * Make a logic to make a spritesheet

-# 6 January 2023

-* Today
-  * Set to all divs class name
-  * Create images and append each image to each div
-  * Set a class name and src
-  * Understand concept - show part of image
-  * Try - make cut images to match the divs

-# 5 January 2023

-* Try to make spritesheet with nested array

-* Mantra
-  * The longer you go in the wrong direction the less you want to come back.

-# 4 January 2023

-Homework val

-* Fix the structure of spreetshits `val`
-  * make colors a little similar
-  * Make pacman to move but I must fix some problems with height

-Homework val

-  * Fix the structure of sprite sheets `val` `done`
-    * One T is still missing `val`
-  * Try to create several (no all) elements to be w/ correct design `val` `done`
-    * Try w/ CSS cutouts `val`